Some links to products and partners on this website will earn an affiliate commission.

 However, do your research, take comfort in the points I have made above about the general standard and if all else fails don’t forget, of course, the Good Night Guarantee.

-Finally, to avoid any accusations of undue influence, please rest assured that Premier Inn had no involvement whatsoever in this post, and there are no affiliate links included.
+Finally, to avoid any accusations of undue influence, please rest assured that Premier Inn had no involvement whatsoever in this post.